Digital Transformation in the Construction Sector – Revisiting the Roadmap for 2025Wednesday February 26th 2020 Maynooth University

 Dr Zohreh Pourzolfaghar

-Dr. Zohreh Pourzolfaghar is Research Fellow at IVI, Maynooth University.
+Dr. Zohreh Pourzolfaghar is Assistant Professor in Management Information System in Maynooth University.
 Her research interests include Smart Cities, Enterprise Architecture, Business Modelling/Processes, Information and Knowledge Management, BIM, and Smart Buildings.
 She has been the theme lead in a project investigating the application of Enterprise Architecture in Smart Cities funded by Science Foundation Ireland.
 Zohreh presented her work at international conferences and has published research in Journals and Conference Proceedings.
 She has initiated and led many collaborations with academia and industry partners to work on a variety of proposals.
 She has been awarded the SFI industry fellowship (2018) working with industry on Building Information Management topic.
 She is a member of working group at NSAI to develop an Irish annex for Standard I SO 19650-2: Organization and digitization of information about buildings.

 Head of Education & Knowledge Services, IVI